dabeng/interview/README.md

 - Do you have some long-term maintenance repos on github or any repos you interested in ?
 You can share core principles, killer features, or accumulated experience on how to maintain and promote repos.
 - Do you like to share your frontend skills or solutions on stackoverflow.
 Could you share your persnoal experience on how to answer the questions efficently on stackoverflow?
 - Do you like to publish technical articles on Medium, freeCodeCamp, CSS Tricks or any other popular frontend forums?
+How to wirte a popular frontend skill article?

 # HTML